alchemy-fr/Phraseanet-Docs/en/Admin/Faq.rst

 I can not upload more than 2Mo
 ------------------------------

-Update the limit to 200 Mo :
+Update the limit to 200 Mo:

-* In php.ini :
+* In php.ini:

 .. code-block:: bash